 Youth beaten to death over theft allegation

-Officer-in-Charge Mohammed Muniruzzaman of Hathazari Model police station said the incident took place in the Nur Masjid area after the youth allegedly entered a house to steal goods, reports our Chattogram staff correspondent.
+OC Mohammed Muniruzzaman of Hathazari Model police station said the incident took place in the Nur Masjid area after the youth allegedly entered a house to steal goods.

 "Locals caught him red-handed and beat him severely.
 Later he was taken to the upazila health complex where doctors declared him dead," he said.